Healthcare Data Security Standards Web Header

 As an ISV, it pays to have partnerships with solution providers that have advanced and robust security technologies.
 At Stax, we love partnering with ISVs and helping them create more value in the market.

-We equip you with strong security tools that ensure PCI and HIPAA compliance, so you and your healthcare clients can rest easy knowing that you’re on top of all data security requirements.
+We equip you with strong security tools, so you and your healthcare clients can rest easy knowing that you’re on top of all data security requirements.

 Get in touch to learn more about how ISVs can benefit from partnering with Stax.